About

 -Rufus Jones, Quaker

-Friends have no particular creed, and instead may embrace a wide range of beliefs, but in general they hold the following to be true:
+Friends have no universal creed, and instead hold a wide range of beliefs, but in general they hold the following to be true:

 Everyone is loved by God, and has that of God (the Light Within, the Source, the Seed, the Spirit, the Inward Teacher) within them.
 Life is sacred, all being of God, and therefore to harm others is to harm ourselves.
 All beings are deserving of empathy and compassionate-love, and should be treated with sincere kindness and respect.

 All may come to personally know God and take part in an ongoing revelation of the Truth.
+This revelation comes from the Inward Teacher, That of God, which is present in everyone, and may manifest in preciously unique ways.
 Having direct experience of God is the most important way of coming to know the Divine, more so even than any outward teachings or writings on the subject, even though these too can be of great value and inspiration.

-The Religious Society of Friends has Christian roots, and many Friends consider themselves Christians, but so too do many take inspiration from numerous and diverse faiths and philosophies, recognizing that there are many ways to know God.
+The Religious Society of Friends has Christian roots, and many Friends consider themselves Christians, but so too do many take inspiration from numerous and diverse faiths and philosophies, borrowing from or even fully sharing in such, recognizing that there are many ways to know God, and that the Inward Teacher is always guiding us towards full realization of union with the Most High.

 Several testimonies or expressions of faith in the Divine which Friends recognize follow here: (It is important to note that these testimonies are not prescriptive, but are instead descriptive, meaning that they are not guidelines which must be followed by all Quakers, but that they generally describe the way in which many Friends behave, as guided by the Spirit Within.)